brianleetest/testGit/README.md

 People cd cd testGit/testDir do a git pull.
 People edit the file.
-+vi testDir/testFile.txt
++ vi testDir/testFile.txt

 Or people edit  one of the others in moreFiles as they do one-on-one groups testDir/moreFiles/ as people organize into groups to avoid a lot of merges.

 ---No one should do any more git pulls, until told and they only edit assigned  testFile.txt ---

-One person, <em>group leader person</em>, in the group commits to the file that group is editing.
+<em>Only a group leader</em>, in the group commits to the file that group is editing.
 + ...git diff
 ...git add
 ...git commit -m "My message"
 ...git push

-<em>Leader person</em> also commits several other files in a second separate commit and pushes the files
+<em>Leader person</em> also does a second commit of several other files in a second separate commit and pushes the files
 + ...runs a loop <b>in the directory they are editing only</b>  <tt>for i in {1..10}; do cp testCopy.txt tempFile$i.txt; done </tt>
 + ..git add temp*
 ..git commit -m "Adding temp files"
 ..git push

-Everyone now does a git pull....
+---Once <em>group leader</em> pushes, everyone now does a git pull....
 + ...
 Everyone should have a conflict on testFile.txt
 ...
 Read the message.
 ...
 Do the commit as instructed.